Frequently Asked Questions

 Can I have trees planted together?

 We would try to accommodate that wish.
-Generally, trees that are sponsored together are tagged together.
+Generally, trees that are sponsored and registered together are tagged together.

 Can I have a different variety of trees planted together?